Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Performance Evaluation

 \subsection{Simulation Setup}

-We employ the simulation configuration for coverage extension illustrated in Fig. \ref{fig: system model}.
-We assume there are three users located in different and random locations inside the areas $(10\pm1,2\pm1,-5)$, $(10\pm1,-5\pm1,-5)$ and $(10\pm1,5\pm1,-5)$, respectively.
-The BS comprises a $4\times4=16$ \gls{UPA} in $\x-\z$ axes positioned at $[40,20,5]$~m.
-The \gls{RIS} comprises a \gls{UPA} located at $[0,0,0]$~m, consisting of $N_\y\times N_\z$ elements along the $\y$- and $\z$-axes, respectively.
+We employ the simulation configuration for coverage extension illustrated in Fig. \ref{fig: system model}. \MD{We assume there are three users located in different and random locations with uniform distribution inside the areas $[10\pm1,2\pm1,-5]$~m, $[10\pm1,-5\pm1,-5]$~m, and $[10\pm1,5\pm1,-5]$~m, respectively.} The BS comprises a $4\times4=16$ \gls{UPA} in $\x-\z$ axes positioned at $[40,20,5]$~m.
+The \gls{RIS} comprises a \gls{UPA} located at $[0,0,0]$~m, consisting of $N_\y\times N_\z=150\times5$ elements along the $\y$- and $\z$-axes, respectively \MDD{(except in Fig. \ref{fig:TDMA_time}, where the number of \gls{RIS} elements is specified in each subfigure)}.
 The element spacing for \gls{UPA}s at both the BS and \gls{RIS} corresponds to half of the wavelength.
 The \gls{MU}s have a single antenna.
 The noise variance is computed as $\sigma_n^2=WN_0N_{\rm f}$ with $N_0=-174$~dBm/Hz, $W=20$~MHz, and $N_{\rm f}=6$~dB.
-We assume $28$~GHz carrier frequency, the path-loss $\beta=-61$~dB at $d_0=1$~m, and $\gamma_\thr=10$~dB.
-Moreover, we adopt path-loss exponent $\eta = (2,2,2)$ and $K_f=(-100,10,10)$~dB for the BS-UE, BS-RIS, and RIS-\gls{MU} channels, respectively, and additional blockage $h_\text{blk}=-40$~dB for the direct link BS-UE.
-The main focus of this analysis is the \gls{SNR} comparison.
-As a benchmark, we consider \gls{RIS} design based on anomalous reflection \cite{najafi2020physics} which is unaware of the transition behavior of the \gls{LC}-RIS.
-We adopted $\tau_c^+=9$~ms and $\tau_c^-=29$~ms based on the data provided in \cite{neuder2023architecture}.
+We assume $28$~GHz carrier frequency, the path-loss $\beta=-61$~dB at $d_0=1$~m, and $\gamma_\thr=10$~dB. \MD{Given these parameters, the users' locations fall into \gls{NF} regime of the \gls{LC}-\gls{RIS} (i.e., the distances between the RIS and the center of the coverage areas are $11.4$~m, $12.2$~m, and $12.2$~m for users 1-3, respectively, which are below the Fraunhofer distance $d_\text{FF} = \frac{2D^2}{\lambda}=120~$m, where $D$ is the largest physical dimension of the RIS \cite{Liu2023nearfield,delbari2024far}).} Moreover, we adopt path-loss exponent $\eta = (2,2,2)$ and $K_f=(-100,10,10)$~dB for the BS-UE, BS-RIS, and RIS-\gls{MU} channels, respectively, and additional blockage $h_\text{blk}=-40$~dB for the direct link BS-UE.
+The main focus of this analysis is the \gls{SNR} comparison. \MDD{As a benchmark, we consider the analytical \gls{RIS} design based on anomalous reflection in \cite{najafi2020physics} which is unaware of the transition behavior of the \gls{LC}-RIS.
+This applies to all figures except Fig.~\ref{fig:TDMA_time}, where we also include \gls{SDR} \cite{qingqing2019IRS,qingqing2021} as an additional benchmark.
+While \gls{SDR} achieves a better steady-state \gls{SNR} than analytical methods \cite{najafi2020physics}, its complexity scales with $\bigO(N^{3.5})$, making it unscalable for large arrays.
+Therefore, \gls{SDR} is used only in Fig.~\ref{fig:TDMA_time}, and for the remainder of the figures, 'Benchmark' refers to the analytical method \cite{najafi2020physics}.} We adopted $\tau_c^+=9$~ms and $\tau_c^-=29$~ms based on the data provided in \cite{neuder2023architecture}.
 The parameters used in this simulation are $\alpha=0.95$, $I_\tmax=35$, $P_t=38$~dBm, $t_k^{\max}=100$~ms, and $\Delta t_k=\frac{t_k^{\max}}{I_{\max}}$~ms $\forall k$.

 \begin{remk} The MATLAB codes used to generate the simulation results in this section are publicly available online at \href{https://github.com/MohamadrezaDelbari/LC-RIS-TDMA-Journal}{https://github.com/MohamadrezaDelbari/LC-RIS-TDMA-Journal}. \end{remk}